semakalexander/oa-dashboard/README.md

 # You can run project locally

 1. yarn build
+2. create .env file with keys _REACT_APP_JWT_ and _REACT_APP_API_URL_
-2. yarn start
+3. yarn start
-3. go to localhost:3000 or another port if 3000 is already in use.
+4. go to _http://localhost:3000_ or another port if 3000 is already in use.
 See terminal output for details.
-4. select _Dashboard_ from app menu
+5. select _Dashboard_ from app menu

 # Or you can see the project hosted at heroku